Yew12347/gsmplayer-gba/README.md

 Notes
 --------------
-thanks to [git2358/gsmplayer-gba](https://github.com/git2358/gsmplayer-gba) i just modified go.bat a little bit more moking it download ffmpeg only 1 time insted of everytime (done this on school pc :D) and this project wont get a lot of update because i dont have a lot of time but i will try my best to maintain it
+thanks to [git2358/gsmplayer-gba](https://github.com/git2358/gsmplayer-gba) i just modified my build.bat a little bit more moking it download ffmpeg only 1 time insted of everytime (done this on school pc :D) and this project wont get a lot of update because i dont have a lot of time but i will try my best to maintain it

 Building a ROM